 (b) 12:45 Sorting Out the Players: DTID (15 minutes)

-The participants individually complete a worksheet in which they are given a list of activities and asked to check off all of the activities that would be included in infrastructure development.
+Give the participants a worksheet with a list of activities to individually complete.
+They then check off all the activities that would be included in infrastructure development.
 (5 minutes)

 [Goal: Check participants’ current awareness of DTID functions.]

-The deputy administrator provides a brief overview of the responsibilities of DTID, to define what infrastructure development means and includes, asking if anyone would like to revise their worksheet on the basis of the overview.
+The deputy administrator provides a brief overview of the responsibilities of DTID.
+He defines what infrastructure development means and includes.
+Next he asks if anyone would like to revise their worksheet on the basis of the overview.
 Debrief the responses to the worksheet, providing validation and/or correction.
 (10 minutes)

-[Goal: Clarify the concept, mission, and functions of DTID, while acknowledging that the division name may contribute to its identity crisis.]
+[Goal: Clarify the concept, mission, and functions of DTID.
+During this, acknowledge that the division name may contribute to its identity crisis.]

 (d) 1:00 Playing on the DTID Team (30 minutes)